Latest News

 Challenge Tracks & Submission

-The 8th LSVOS challenge includes three tracks: Complex VOS (MOSEv2), Classic VOS and RVOS.
+The 8th LSVOS challenge includes three tracks: MOSEv2, MeViSv2-Text, and MeViSv2-Audio.

-Below are the links and task descriptions for the three tracks:
+Below are the task descriptions for the three tracks:

 Leaderboard